cucumber/cucumber-jvm/cucumber-junit-platform-engine/README.md

 plugin in combination with [Gradle Test Retry](https://github.com/gradle/test-retry-gradle-plugin) plugin.

-Note: any files written by Cucumber will be overwritten retrying.
+Note: any files written by Cucumber will be overwritten while retrying.

 ### Using the JUnit Platform Launcher API